Patient Advice and Liaison Service (PALS)

 Our Patient Advice and Liaison Service (PALS) is a confidential service that provides help, advice and information for patients, families and carers.
 It covers Salford Royal Hospital, The Royal Oldham Hospital, Rochdale Infirmary and Fairfield General Hospital.

-If you’d like to tell us about your experience, give thanks or comment on what we did well, please use the contact form
+If you’d like to tell us about your experience, give thanks or comment on what we did well, please use this contact form

 Alternatively, you might like to publish your feedback or leave a review of our services on the NHS website.